DiogoMeloNPU/eurDyscover_open_field_analysis/README.md

 ## DLC project

-Several body parts were tracked using DeepLabCut, namely nose, left hind paw, right hind paw, left front paw, right front paw, tail base and tail tip.
+Tracked body parts using DeepLabCut (should include example image):
+- nose
+- left hind paw (heel and tip)
+- right hind paw (heel and tip)
+- left front paw (heel and tip)
+- right front paw
+- tail (base and tip)

-The project itself can be shared in Google Drive to generate new files from processed videos.
+The DeepLabCut trainned network can be found in  (can be used to generate new files from processed video recordings - should be saved in this repo as well, along with a txt file containing specifications).

-Trainning specifications can be found in the Benchling log book shared with Filipa.
+Network trainning specifications can be found in the Benchling log book shared with Filipa.

 ## Guidelines